heydarimo/Night-Time-Dehazing/README.md

 ## Notes

-* This README is intended for inference-time reproduction of the released challenge results.
+* This README is intended for inference-time reproduction of the released challenge results and paper results.
 * Please use the provided environment files, released checkpoints, and the same inference settings.
 * Minor numerical differences may occur across different hardware or software environments, but the reproduced results should remain at the same performance level.